A guide to HMRC Simple Assessment and paying your tax bill

 Expanding Simple Assessment

-They would simplify online Self-Assessment filing initially by entering any data that they hold, reducing the amount of work for the taxpayer.
+In practice, HMRC is increasingly pre-populating data in digital tax services, reducing the amount of information taxpayers need to provide.
 Each individual would only have to enter data that HMRC does not hold.

 In the longer-term, HMRC’s aim is to capture more of the non-standard data through regular digital submissions and updates by taxpayers.